 The Great Depression hit Birmingham especially hard as sources of capital that were fueling the city's growth rapidly dried up at the same time that farm laborers, driven off the land, made their way to the city in search of work.
 New Deal programs made important contributions to the city's infrastructure and artistic legacy, including such key improvements as Vulcan's tower and Oak Mountain State Park.

 The wartime demand for steel and the post-war building boom gave Birmingham a rapid return to prosperity.
 Manufacturing diversified beyond the production of raw materials and major civic institutions such as schools, parks and museums, were able to expand their

 Main Street Birmingham focuses on growing entrepreneurship and revitalization in nine urban neighborhood commercial districts.
 Its multi-pronged approach includes coordinating and supporting merchants associations, coaching business clients, workshops for small and start up businesses, and managing special events in each district from painting murals to farmers markets.
-In 2010, it saw more that $8 million in public and private investment.
-Recently it opened a new business incubator in one neighborhood district and an incubator for creative professionals in another district.

 Our Main Streets tell us who we are, who we were and how the past has shaped us.